 If, however, you turn off the camera in manual focus and start up again in manual focus mode, the focus will be set at the default of infinity rather than 0.3ft or whatever distance you had set when the camera was turned off.

-I found the auto-focusing to be fast in good light, although with some hunting on occasions, particularly with flowers moving in the wind.
+I found the Coolpix A auto-focusing to be fast in good light, although with some hunting on occasions, particularly with flowers moving in the wind.
 The sharpness of the in-focus areas can’t be faulted and the quality of the bokeh (out-of-focus areas) is also excellent.
 The camera produces big, high-resolution files, up to 64Mb for a Tiff saved from a Jpeg.

 The colours sparkled out of the camera and there was little post-processing work done apart from setting white points and cropping some pics slightly to focus on the main subject.